On October 16, USCIS announced it would both expand and increase fees for premium processing, effective on October 19, 2020

 Premium processing allows petitioners to pay an additional filing fee to expedite the adjudication of certain forms, generally within 15 days.
 The Act included the Emergency Stopgap USCIS Stabilization Act, which requires USCIS to establish and collect additional premium processing fees.

 The Act increases the fee for Form I-907, Request for Premium Processing, from $1,440 to $2,500, for all filings except those from petitioners filing Form I-129, Petition for a Nonimmigrant Worker, requesting H-2B or R-1 nonimmigrant status.
 The premium processing fee for petitioners filing Form I-129 requesting H-2B or R-1 nonimmigrant status is increasing from $1,440 to $1,500.

 Premium Processing (PP) Service provides faster processing for certain immigration employment-based petitions and applications.
-The USCIS guarantees 15 business day (Monday-Friday) processing to those petitioners or applicants who choose to use this service or USCIS will refund the premium processing service fee.
+The USCIS promises 15 day processing to those petitioners or applicants who choose to use this service or they will refund the premium processing service fee.
 Even if the fee is refunded, the relating case will continue to receive expedited processing.

-Premium Processing applies to various nonimmigrant petitions like H-1Bs and L-1s, and to certain immigrant petitions like I-140s listed on the chart below.
+Premium Processing applies to various nonimmigrant petitions like H-1Bs and L-1s, and to certain I-140 immigrant petitions like I-140s listed on the chart below.